ResultadosDigitais/matrix/README.md

 		GOOGLE_CREDENTIAL=${paste_your_credention_here}

-2. It's importante configure SSL, to define this:
+2. If you are running with ssl It's important to configure SSL, to define this:

 		ENFORCE_SSL=true

 3. The Matrix needs to know, where it get rooms definitions:

-		ROOMS_SOURCE=environment
+		ROOMS_SOURCE=ENVIRONMENT

-4. There is a config that define the rooms of The Matrix, if you prefer you can generate [here](https://www.uuidgenerator.net), to define this:
+4. There is a config that define the rooms of The Matrix, if you prefer you can generate the unique id per room [here](https://www.uuidgenerator.net), to define this:

 		ROOMS_DATA=[